puradawid/people/README.md

 ### Local settings

 All the required app settings are located in `config/config.yml` file.
+You should put your local settings in `config/sec_config.yml` file which is not checked in version control.

 Take a note that emails->internal: in `config/config.yml` should be domain used to login users eg. example.com not test@example.com